|Author||Vitalik Buterin, Eric Conner, Rick Dudley, Matthew Slipper, Ian Norden|

 The current “first price auction” fee model in Ethereum is inefficient and needlessly costly to users.
 This EIP proposes a way to replace this with a mechanism that adjusts a base network fee based on network demand, creating better fee price efficiency and reducing the complexity of client software needed to avoid paying unnecessarily high fees.

-There is a BASEFEE value in protocol, which can move up or down by a maximum of 1/8 in each block; initially, miners adjust this value to target an average gas usage of 8 million, increasing BASEFEE if usage is higher and decreasing it if usage is lower.
+There is a base fee value in protocol, which can move up or down by a maximum of 1/8 in each block.
+The base fee value is adjusted by the protocol to target an average gas usage of 10 million, increasing base fee if usage is higher and decreasing it if usage is lower.
 Transaction senders specify their fees by providing two values:

-A “premium” gasprice which gets added onto the BASEFEE gasprice, which can either be set to a fairly low value (eg. 1 gwei) to compensate miners for uncle rate risk or to a high value to compete during sudden bursts of activity.
-The BASEFEE gets burned, the premium is given to the miner.
+A gas premium which gets added onto the base fee to calculate the gas price.
+The gas premium can either be set to a fairly low value (eg. 1 gwei) to compensate miners for uncle rate risk or to a high value to compete during sudden bursts of activity.
+The base fee gets burned, the gas premium is given to the miner.

-A “cap” which represents the maximum total that the transaction sender would be willing to pay to get included.
+A fee cap which represents the maximum total (base fee + gas premium) that the transaction sender would be willing to pay to get their transaction included.